Fix My Slab - FAQ's

 Late summer is our busiest time of year.
 It’s the driest, and foundation repair contractors like hot and dry weather.
 Before each job, we contact Texas 811 to have all the electrical and water lines marked so that we do not damage them when we dig around the perimeter of the house.
 So, when we hit an electrical line, we were not responsible for the missed mark.
 Centerpoint Energy would not be able to repair the line for 48 hours.
 This family had recently moved to Houston from out-of-state, and this was August in Houston, Texas.
 We paid for a motel for what turned out to be just one night.
 We also brought a generator to the home so that the family did not have to lose the food in their refrigerator and freezer.

 Describe how you maintain your reputation in the community and describe your company’s involvement in community or charitable activities.
-Houston foundation repair

-Fix My Slab has an excellent reputation in the community, due in large part to Ty Stricklin, owner, and Eric Ewing, general manager.
+Fix My Slab has an excellent reputation in the community, due in large part to Ty Stricklin, our owner.
 Ty cannot stress enough how important it is to be consistently upfront and attentive to the customers.
 We have found that showing people respect gets us a long way, and usually these are easy things to do.
 Call the customer back promptly, give him or her enough time in person or on the telephone to voice questions and concerns, show up on time with foremen who are experienced and well-spoken in English and Spanish: these alone typically guarantee us a referral.
 Online reviews and/or referrals and our A BBB rating also help maintain our reputation.
 We have had two negative reviews, which we addressed, out of about 80+ in the last five years.

 In 2014, Fix My Slab participated in a number of charities, including supporting a number of Cy-Fair area schools, both public and private.
 We sponsored a golf tournament for The Connection School of Houston, the softball team for Cypress Ranch High School, and the cheerleading team at Sam Houston State.
 This is our second year to contribute landscaping labor and supplies to The Connection School.
 We are proud supporters of the Houston Livestock Show and Rodeo, with staff volunteering and monetary contributions.
 We contribute to and participate in Marketplace Ministries events, an organization that places chaplains in the workplace.
 We are always open to any local charities to which we can contribute.